 Finally, there’s the human factor.
 The peope who lived in the past weren’t dry as dust.
 They were as alive as we are, and probably just as confused about the times they lived in as most of us are about ours.
 For example, if you lived in the turbulent time of the English Reformation, with the country torn between Protestants and Catholics, you didn’t know how things were going to work out for Henry VIII, Mary and Elizabeth I. . . just as we now have no idea about how things like Brexit will end, or if robots are going to take our jobs.

 I even managed to fit my own family in.
-In 1939 my mother, aged five, and her elder sister and brother got on a train from their home in Hackney, east London. . . and ended up in the village of Gooderstone, Norfolk, as part of the mass evacuation from the cities.
+In 1939 my mother, aged five, and her elder sister and brother got on a train from their home in Hackney, east London. . . and ended up in the village of Gooderstone, Norfolk, as part of the mass evacuation of children from the cities at the outbreak of the Second World War.

 They never went back to London.
 My grandfather was invalided out of the Army, he and my grandmother were reunited with their children in Norfolk, and stayed there.
 Just one small story among thousands of others.